userclouds/helm-charts/charts/userclouds-on-prem/README.md

 * [AWS ALB Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) - This will create & manage AWS ALB for the console and webapp based on ingress objects.

+## Image Repository

+The UserClouds services deployment uses a unified container image approach:

+* All services (authz, userstore, console, etc.) use a single container image, specified by `image.repository` and `image.tag`
+* Each service deployment passes specific command-line arguments to determine which service to run
+* The provisioning job uses a separate image repository (`provisionJob.image.repository`) but inherits the same tag and pull policy from the main image configuration

 ## Configure the helm chart

 * Set the values you want to change in the values.yaml file